'New chapter': UK PM Sunak strikes Northern Ireland deal with EU | Politics

 It remains to be seen whether the new terms will go far enough to end political deadlock in Northern Ireland and satisfy critics in Britain and the province.
 FUTURE REBELLION?

-DUP leader Jeffrey Donaldson, speaking before news of an agreement emerged, said they would take time to look at the details before deciding whether to accept it.
+DUP leader Jeffrey Donaldson said "significant progress" had been made but they would not be rushed into making a decision.
+"There can be no disguising the fact that in some sectors of our economy EU law remains applicable in Northern Ireland," he added.
 The European Research Group, which brings together pro-Brexit Conservative lawmakers, have also said they will study the details before giving their verdict, a process that could take days.

 Victory would strengthen Sunak's hold over his Conservative Party and enable him to move past the most contentious issue on his agenda as he seeks to catch up with the opposition Labour Party, now well ahead in opinion polls, before a national election expected in 2024.
 Were he to fail, he would probably face a rebellion from the eurosceptic wing of his party, reviving the deep ideological divisions that have at times paralysed the government since the vote to leave the EU in 2016.